secretstartups/handbook/infrastructure/change-management/index.html.md

 1. Ensure there is a Due Date to the issue and an event to the [GitLab Production](https://calendar.google.com/calendar/embed?src=gitlab.com_si2ach70eb1j65cnu040m3alq0%40group.calendar.google.com) calendar.
 1. Changes which include downtime must be pre-communicated to users.
 Follow the guidance for [Communicating a change that requires downtime](/handbook/engineering/infrastructure/change-management/#communicating-a-change-that-requires-downtime-maintenance-window)
 1. All the database changes related should have a review by a DBRE.
-1. Have the change approved by Infrastructure management at the manager level or above by obtaining the `manager_approved` label on the Change Request issue.
+1. Have the change approved by Infrastructure management at the Director level or above by obtaining the `manager_approved` label on the Change Request issue.
+This will return to the Manager or above level after 2023-08-01.
 1. Identify the Engineer On-Call (EOC) scheduled for the time of the change and review the plan with them.
 (The source is pagerduty, if you don't have access try [getting assistance](/handbook/engineering/infrastructure/team/reliability/#getting-assistance))
    * [APAC EOC Schedule](https://gitlab.pagerduty.com/schedules/PF02RF0)